-12 Corporate governance declaration acc. to Sec.
+Declaration acc. to Sec.
 289a German Commercial Code (HGB)

 Management and corporate structure

 As a German public company listed on the stock exchange, the management of United Internet AG is primarily determined by the German Stock Corporation Act (AktG) and the rules set forth in the currently valid version of the German Corporate Governance Code.